🔄

 6.1 Origin & traceability

-Specify the source (soils/compost/vermicompost/leonardite/shilajit), the extraction process (pH, solvents, filtration), purification (removal of impurities) and standardization (batch-to-batch consistency).
+Specify the source (soils/compost/vermicompost/leonardite/shilajit), the extraction process (pH, solvents, filtration), purification (removal of impurities), and standardization (batch-to-batch consistency).

-6.2 Batch Analysis (COA)
+6.2 Batch analyses (COA)

-• Heavy metals : ICP-MS (Pb, Cd, Hg, As).
+• Heavy metals: ICP-MS (Pb, Cd, Hg, As).

-• PAH : GC-MS/HPLC (including benzo[a]pyrene).
+• PAHs: GC-MS/HPLC (including benzo[a]pyrene).

-• Mycotoxins : AFB1, OTA, DON (depending on matrix).
+• Mycotoxins: AFB1, OTA, DON (depending on matrix).

-• Residual solvents : compliance with applicable thresholds.
+• Residual solvents: compliance with applicable thresholds.

-• Microbiology : total germs, yeasts/molds, pathogens.
+• Microbiology: total germs, yeasts/molds, pathogens.

 6.3 Transparency